 Mustard Lane, Croft, Warrington WA3

-The church is a good and typical example of the type of unassuming Roman Catholic chapel built in the years between the Second Relief Act and Emancipation.
-As here, these buildings were often attached to presbyteries, whose domestic character helped to mask the religious function of the chapel.
-Despite internal alterations, the interior retains something of its original character.
+A good and typical example of the type of unassuming Catholic chapel built in the years between the Second Relief Act and Emancipation.
+As here, these buildings were often attached to presbyteries, whose domestic character helped to disguise the religious function of the chapel.
+The interior retains something of its original character.

 Most of the Catholics in the Croft area were silk weavers, farm workers and labourers.
-They were served by a Jesuit mission based at nearby Southworth Hall until the site of St Lewis Croft was purchased in 1825.
-The first priest at St Lewis (or St Louis) was Fr Leonard Louis de Richebec, a French émigré, who accepted a locum tenens at the Southworth mission in 1795, and died at Croft in 1845 aged 82.
-Ten years later the parish was entrusted to secular clergy.
+They were served by a Jesuit mission based at nearby Southworth Hall until the present site was purchased in 1825.
+The first priest at St Lewis (or St Louis) was Fr Leonard Louis de Richebec, a French émigré, who accepted a locum tenens at the Southworth mission in 1795, and died at Croft in 1845, aged 82.
+Ten years later the mission was entrusted to secular clergy.
 The original farm buildings on the church site were converted to serve as a school in the 1820s.
 The first buildings of the present school across the road were opening in 1959.
-There is apparently no evidence for the attribution of the design to Edmund Sharpe, who would have been 18 at the time the church was built.
+There appears to be no evidence for the Diocesan Directory attribution of the design to Edmund Sharpe, who would have been eighteen at the time the church was built.

 Original Date: 1827